SCHEDULE OF SERVICES

 St. Peter Julian Eymard – Thursday after the 12:15 Mass

 In general, our weekly giving has been going down.
-We have gone as low as $7,000 in March.
 The result is that we are several payments behind on our monthly Archdiocesan tax of $30,000.

 Once we start to slip it is very difficult to catch up.
 Our summer collections tend to be painfully low so we encourage you not to forget Saint Jean’s when you go away on weeks and vacations.
 We have a little less than $500,000 in savings.
 We try very hard not to dip in.
 Our goal is to collect a minimum of $10,000 a week.